kjohnson8781/RubikCubeScript/README.md

 # Rubik Cube Script for Maya

-The Rubik Cube python script allows a user to model and manipulate a Rubik's cube in any Maya scene.
+The Rubik Cube script allows a user to model and manipulate a Rubik's cube in any Maya scene.

 Features include:
-* Create a fully-textured Rubik Cube
+* Create a fully textured Rubik Cube
 * Manually rotate any face
 * Randomize the cube
 * Solve the cube

 All rotations are recorded as an animation which can be watched as a playback video or rendered.

+The script was written in Python3 and tested in Maya 2023.

 ## Installation